avoid scams

 A report by the Identity Theft Resource Centre stated that students are most vulnerable when looking for an apartment, signing up for utilities or getting a credit card — all while in a foreign country.
 Source: Sean Rayford/Getty Images North America/Getty Images via AFP

-Fictional flat listings
+Fictional or fake flat listings

-Develop your research skills by doing an internet search with the apartment’s address to find any contact names related to it.
+So, prior to any massive decisions that don’t involve a legitimate realtor, develop your research skills by doing an internet search with the apartment’s address to find any contact names related to it.
 You’ll most probably come across a legitimate listing and someone to contact so you can verify whether or not it’s real.

 Fake scholarships